 A Record That Refuses to Behave

 Black Midi have always been difficult to hold still.
-The London trio — Geordie Greep, Cameron Picton, Morgan Simpson — emerged from the Brit School a few years back playing music that sounded like they'd eaten every genre and were violently expelling it all at once.
+The London trio, Geordie Greep, Cameron Picton, Morgan Simpson, formed in 2017 and emerged from the Brit School for Performing Arts and Technology playing music that sounded like they'd eaten every genre and were violently expelling it all at once.
 Their debut Schlagenheim was angular and nervous.
 Cavalcade was stranger, more gothic, more orchestrated.
 Hellfire is where all of it becomes something genuinely frightening.

-I've been trying to figure out why this record bothers me in the productive sense — why it sits in the back of my head like an unresolved argument.
-Part of it is Greep's voice, which occupies a register somewhere between storyteller and carnival barker, delivering narratives about war and death and moral collapse with a enthusiasm that's almost cheerful.
-There's no distance between the horror of the subject matter and the pleasure he seems to take in articulating it.
-That gap — or lack of one — is deeply unsettling and also very interesting.
+I've been trying to figure out why this record bothers me in the productive sense, why it sits in the back of my head like an unresolved argument.
+Part of it is Greep's voice, which occupies a register somewhere between storyteller and carnival barker, delivering narratives about war and death and moral collapse with an enthusiasm that's almost cheerful.
+There's no distance between the horror of the subject matter and the pleasure he takes in articulating it.
+That gap, or lack of one, is deeply unsettling and also very interesting.

 What Prog Never Was

-Morgan Simpson might be the best drummer working in rock music right now.
+Morgan Simpson is the best drummer working in rock music right now.
 I don't say that casually.
-There are moments where he seems to be playing something structurally impossible and yet it swings — it has a physical quality that makes you want to move even when the music is technically uncomfortable.
+There are moments where he is playing something structurally impossible and it swings.
+It has a physical quality that makes you want to move even when the music is technically uncomfortable.
 It's a rare thing: technique so complete it disappears and just becomes feeling.

 The strings on this album are deployed like weapons.
 The brass comes in like a cavalry charge you weren't warned about.
-And underneath all of it, there's something you might call a groove if you were feeling generous, something rhythmically alive that keeps the whole chaotic enterprise from collapsing into pure noise.
-That's the skill, the thing that separates this from mere difficulty — they know exactly how far to push before pulling back, and the push is always exactly calibrated.
+Kaidi Akinnibi's saxophone and Seth Evans on keyboards are not ornamental.
+They're load-bearing.
+The record needed those voices to do what it does, which is to oscillate between baroque density and something rawer, something almost physically violent.
+Underneath all of it, there's something you might call a groove if you were feeling generous, something rhythmically alive that keeps the whole chaotic enterprise from collapsing into pure noise.
+That's the skill, the thing that separates this from mere difficulty.
+They know exactly how far to push before pulling back, and the push is always exactly calibrated.

 The Rock Question